 Figure 5: Change in permafrost area relative to the pre-industrial control simulation.
 For clarity, panel a shows the B-simulations only with positive emissions for 100 years and zero emissions thereafter, while panel b show the overshoot simulations branched from the B-simulations.
-Panel c shows the surface temperature anomalies over the area that is occupied by permafrost in the pre-industrial control simulation (see Fig. 1 for the color code).
+Panel c shows the surface temperature anomalies over the area that is occupied by permafrost in the pre-industrial control simulation.
 The shaded areas in the background indicate the different phases of the simulations (grey: positive emissions; light blue: negative emissions for the short overshoots; light red: negative emissions for the long overshoots).

 Figure 6: Tropical (a), low latitude (30-45N, b), high latitude (>45°N) non-permafrost (c), and high latitude permafrost (d) vegetation carbon.
 Panels e-h show corresponding plots for soil carbon.
-The color code for the simulations is given in Fig. 1.
 The shaded areas in the background indicate the different phases of the simulations (grey: positive emissions; light blue: negative emissions for the short overshoots; light red: negative emissions for the long overshoots).